bartsonb/stowage-plan-sketcher/README.md

 # Stowage Plan Sketcher

-This is a web-based 2D stowage plan sketcher that helps you with creating, importing and exporting stowage plans.
+This is a web-based 2D stowage plan sketcher built with MERN, that helps you create, import and export stowage plans.
+It is supposed fill the middle ground between extremely complex naval stowage plans and simple hand-drawn sketches by students of naval architecture.

 ![main application](/docs/images/application.png)

 # Features
+A quick overview of the main features:

 ## Placing, moving and aligning cargo
 You can create stowage plans by using the tools supplied by this application.

 ![placing, moving, aligning of cargo](/docs/gif/create-and-align.gif)

+## Saving and loading of sketches
+All sketches can be saved at anytime and are hosted on the web server.
+That means you can resume work anytime you feel like it with no worrying about data loss.

 ## Exporting as PDF
-A main feature of this application is the ability to export sketches as PDFs.
+One of the most important feature of this application is the ability to export sketches as PDFs.
 Below is an example of such a file.

 ![pdf excerpt](/docs/images/pdf-excerpt.png)